atharvafasale/bel-ledger/README.md

 4. **Cryptocurrency Purchases**: Buy cryptocurrencies securely using your Ledger wallet.[Coming Soon]
 5. **Multi-Chain Support**: Interact with Ethereum, Base, and Bitcoin networks.
 [More network soon]

-LedgeFolio aims to simplify complex Web3 operations while maintaining the security of a hardware wallet, making it an ideal solution for users who prioritize both functionality and safety in their blockchain interactions.
+ETH-BEL-LEDGER aims to simplify complex Web3 operations while maintaining the security of a hardware wallet, making it an ideal solution for users who prioritize both functionality and safety in their blockchain interactions.

 ## How It's Made